| Assistant Professor, Mechanical Engineering

 Member, Applied Physics Program

 Group website: Computational Flow Physics Laboratory

 ME 320 (Fluid mechanics, undergraduate)

-Fluid mechanics, including multiphase flows (cavitation, bubble and droplet dynamics), computational fluid dynamics (CFD), unsteady flows, high-speed flows and shock waves, turbulence and mixing, interfacial instabilities, plasmas, and high-performance computing.
+Fluid mechanics, including multiphase flows (cavitation, bubble and droplet dynamics), computational fluid dynamics (CFD), unsteady flows, high-speed flows and shock waves, turbulence and mixing, interfacial instabilities, non-newtonian flows, plasmas, and high-performance computing.